lesther-dumos/temp_repos_group/docs/p01-proposal.md

 ![Hardship Graph representing households unmet needs](images/HardshipGraph.png)
 </div>

 The pandemic impacted everyone but was not distributed evenly to all social classes.
 In fact, it remained more prevalent in groups such as Blacks, Latinos, and other groups of minority.
-This is the result due to structual racism shifting the most economic hardships to those of color.
+This is the result due to structural racism shifting the most economic hardships to those of color.
 > Among the major worker groups, the unemployment rate for Hispanics decreased to 3.8 percent in September.
 The jobless rates for adult men (3.3 percent), adult women (3.1 percent), teenagers (11.4 percent), Whites (3.1 percent), Blacks (5.8 percent), and Asians (2.5 percent) showed little change over the month